 Conventional Grain-Fed Meats

 Processed meats are the worst of both worlds.
-They're typically made from red meats high in saturated fats, and they contain high levels of advanced glycation end products (AGEs), inflammatory compounds that are created when these processed meats are dried, smoked, pasteurized, and cooked at high temperatures.
-Not to mention the fact that these sometimes "mystery meats" are injected with a slurry of preservatives, colorings, and artificial flavorings that also register as foreign attackers to our immune system.
+They're typically made from red meats high in saturated fats and they contain high levels of advanced glycation end products (AGEs), inflammatory compounds that are created when these processed meats are dried, smoked, pasteurized, and cooked at high temperatures.
+Not to mention the fact that these meats are injected with preservatives, colorings, and artificial flavorings that also register as foreign attackers to our immune system.

 Gluten from Store-Bought Bread

 Common Culprits: Store-bought bread made from refined, white flour